 Simply put, there is no single cause for developing anxiety.

-Researchers believe a combination of genetic and environmental factors each play a role.
+Researchers believe a combination of both genetic and environmental factors play a role.

-However, there are some general factors that may predispose or trigger an individual which include:
+However, there are some general factors that may predispose or trigger an individual.
+These include:

 - Childhood shyness or behavioral inhibition